 Developing self-assembly methods to arrange individual molecules and atoms precisely in space and time represents a powerful approach for creating new materials that can unlock future technology.
 This emerging concept of "growing materials" from the bottom-up provides the intellectual underpinning that motivates research within the Merg lab.
 Specifically, we are interested in the design, synthesis, and assembly of unexplored peptide building block designs for creating novel peptide-based architectures with tailorable physical and chemical properties - an outstanding challenge within the field of molecular self-assembly.

-A common thread within the lab centers around employing peptides as fully synthetic, modular biomolecular building blocks.
-Peptides are attractive biomacromolecular building block because of the ability to encode a large amount of structural, chemical, and functional information within the sequence architecture (as evidenced by the exquisite sequence-to-structure-to-function relationship exhibited by proteins).
+A common thread within the lab centers around employing peptides as fully synthetic, highly modular biomolecular building blocks.
+Peptides represent an attractive biomacromolecular building block because of the ability to encode a large amount of structural, chemical, and functional information within the sequence architecture (as evidenced by the exquisite sequence-to-structure-to-function relationship exhibited by proteins).
 Furthermore, the high-information content of peptides and their conjugates can be programmed and postsynthetically modified using a range of chemical synthesis techniques, including solid-phase peptide synthesis (SPPS) and bioconjugation.
 The Merg lab is invested in designing and synthesizing new classes of hybrid, multivalent peptide-based building blocks as a means to i) tap into unexplored peptide assembly spaces (e.g., fabrication of porous 2D and 3D architectures); ii) broaden the utility and capabilities of peptide-based materials; and iii) create biomaterials that can be tuned physically and chemically across the nano- to microscale.

 TWO CURRENT RESEARCH THRUSTS: